 Look out for our newsletters in your inbox soon.

-The Grand Masked Ball of Kamel Ouali (Nearby Hotels)
+The Grand Masked Ball of Kamel Ouali - Versailles, France (Nearby Hotels)

 Party like it’s 1799 at The Grand Masked Ball of Kamel Ouali, a masquerade found in Versailles, France.
 Guests to this ball must be dressed in 18th-century costumes and masks.
 The ball was started by Queen Marie Antoinette centuries ago, however, you don’t have to be royalty to attend this all-night affair.
 Tickets to the ball are pricey and sell fast.
 Therefore many attendees of this French masquerade plan to attend the event up to a year in advance.
 Don’t expect to be dancing to baroque music here.
 This masquerade has a club environment, where attendees boogie to dance music till dawn.